chris-short/devopsish.com/content/post/134/index.md

 ## Tools

-[Introducing Waxosuit](https://medium.com/@KevinHoffman/introducing-waxosuit-6ad754b48ed9) — "I didn’t want my development teams to have to re-write, copy/paste, or cargo cult stale implementations of NFRs for things like logging, tracing, contextual tracing (e.g. OpenTracing/Jaeger), Application Performance Monitoring (APM), health checking (e.g. live/readiness probes), message broker client wrappers, key-value store client wrappers, HTTP server endpoint wrappers, and so on."
+[Introducing Waxosuit](https://medium.com/@KevinHoffman/introducing-waxosuit-6ad754b48ed9) — "I didn't want my development teams to have to re-write, copy/paste, or cargo cult stale implementations of NFRs for things like logging, tracing, contextual tracing (e.g. OpenTracing/Jaeger), Application Performance Monitoring (APM), health checking (e.g. live/readiness probes), message broker client wrappers, key-value store client wrappers, HTTP server endpoint wrappers, and so on."

 [A deep dive into Linux namespaces](http://ifeanyi.co/posts/linux-namespaces-part-1/) — "In this series of posts we will look closely at one of the main ingredients in a container - Namespaces"